-The 4-year discretionary capital programme totals £239m.
-Funding is from the sale of County Council capital assets (capital receipts), MTFS revenue contributions and surplus reserve funds.
+The 4-year discretionary capital programme totals £199m.
+Funding is from the sale of Council capital assets (capital receipts), MTFS revenue contributions and earmarked reserves.
 Discretionary funding also includes prudential borrowing, which is unsupported by central government with the costs of financing the borrowing undertaken falling on the County Council's revenue budget.
-A total of £124m of prudential borrowing is included in the 2023-27 capital programme.
+A total of £84m of prudential borrowing is included in the 2025-29 capital programme.